 What's the main difference between Moveworks and ServiceNow for employee support?

-ServiceNow is a full ITSM platform where employees submit tickets through a web portal, while Moveworks is a conversational AI layer that sits on top of existing systems like ServiceNow to answer questions through chat interfaces like Slack or Teams.
+ServiceNow is a full ITSM tool where employees submit tickets through a web portal, while Moveworks is a conversational AI layer that sits on top of existing systems like ServiceNow to answer questions through chat interfaces like Slack or Teams.

 How long does ServiceNow ITSM typically take to implement?